 Architectural Landscape in the Icelandic Sagas, 2016 – 2017

-Jennifer’s current research project uses the programming language R to analyze the architectural landscape of the Icelandic sagas.
-Combining close reading and text-mining, Jennifer is identifying “architectural clusters” to better understand how architectural language contributes to the content and structure of the sagas and evaluating how medieval audiences received and projected architectural imagery on their own built environment.
-Preliminary results focusing on the function of doorways specifically was recently presented at the Time, Space, and Narrative in the Icelandic Sagas conference in Reykjavík, Iceland.
+Jennifer used the programming language R to analyze the architectural landscape of the Icelandic sagas.
+Combining close reading and text-mining, Jennifer identified “architectural clusters” to better understand how architectural language contributes to the content and structure of the sagas and evaluating how medieval audiences received and projected architectural imagery on their own built environment.
+Preliminary results focusing on the function of doorways specifically were presented at the Time, Space, and Narrative in the Icelandic Sagas conference in Reykjavík, Iceland.

 Monasticism in Iceland, 2015

 During the 2015 summer season, Jennifer participated in the Monasticism in Iceland project as a visiting art historian.
 This multi-year project is directed by Dr. Steinunn Kristjánsdóttir and aims to uncover more about the monastic world of medieval Iceland.
 Jennifer’s research compared the monastic sites across the North Atlantic world and schematic visual representation of architectural forms in Icelandic manuscripts and seals.
 The conclusions will be presented and published in 2016.
 Additionally, the geophysical surveys and trial excavations yielded significant results at Þykkvabæjarklaustur, Munkaþverá, and Þingeyrar.
 Announcements of these discoveries have appeared in both Icelandic and English:

 “Stórhýsi fundið sem talið er rústir Þykkvabæjarklausturs,” Vísir, May 6, 2015.

 “Lost Cloister Discovered in Iceland,” Archaeology, May 7, 2015.